omdl/omdl.github.com/docs/conceptual.md

       <dc:date>2012-07-03T14:23+37:00</dc:date>
     </workspace>

-## Elements and Attributes
+## Elements and Attributes used at conceptual level

-### workspace

-The workspace is the foundation for creating mashups from widgets

-### goal

-Definition of the user goal in natural language following a defined syntax.

-### status

-Current status of the workspace description.

-### dc:identifier

-Globally unique identifier of the workspace represented by a URI linking to the workspace within a repository.

-### dc:title

-Name of the workspace.

-### dc:description

-Textual description of the workspace's functionality.

-### dc:creator
+### the `workspace` element

-Author of the workspace respresented by a URI linking to the user of a certain user repository.
+Any elements can be used for the workspace - see [introduction](documentation.html)

-### dc:date
+### the `widget` element

-Date of the last modification of the workspace.
+At conceptual level, the following elements and attributes can be used for widgets:

+TODO list widget child elements here